Interview: On Poetry & Memoir with Sandra Beasley No. 24

 Even Robert Creeley who most people associate with these straight-line, jazz-influenced poems and rhythms.
 When I met up with Creeley in Cleveland in 1983, he was doing a week’s residency at Cleveland State University.
 Eckman must’ve talked to him and told Creeley to call me because I was in Cleveland.
 Creeley called me at my parent’s house and invited me out to dinner.
 He’d just come back from a State Department tour of Korea.
 You’d think being in an Asian country, his writing would get even more condensed but no. He said, “It opened up the need to start writing in longer lines, longer rhythms, more prosaic stuff.”
 And his later work was like that.
 Have you ever seen the movie Raider of the Lost Ark?
 Harrison Ford stars in it.
 There’s a line where he’s all beat up.
 His love interest, Marion, is trying to clean up his wounds.
 She wanted to find a place to kiss him where it didn’t hurt.
 She said, “You’re not the man I knew 10 years ago,” and he said, “It’s not the years, Marion, it’s the mileage.”

 When you think of everything Fred Eckman went through, a soul change in him in 1960 when he quit his tenured job at the University of Texas, divorced his wife, and ran off with Martha Eckman to NOLA.
-They had no job, no anything; until the time his son was murdered down there.
+They had no job, no anything.
+Fred and Martha had plans to go to Europe until their money ran out, but BGSU called about a one-year placement job that turned into a much longer career.
+Fred Eckman was in Bowling Green for about 5 years before the time his son was murdered down in Texas.
 Somebody asked me at the presentation if I connected Eckman’s drinking with his son’s murder.
 I said, “It certainly didn’t help but he was already an alcoholic.”
 Even in graduate school, Eckman was an alcoholic.
 When Fred was in graduate school at Ohio State, I could gather from the back-and-forth letters that Richard Wirz Emerson was joking about Eckman being a drunk.
 Eckman was making excuses for not doing tasks because he was hungover.
 It was a thing that a lot of poets fall into, and some of them never get out of.
 So Eckman already had that issue, and the grief of his only son’s murder hung with him for the rest of his life.

 I never specifically asked him about his son’s murder.
 I just figured it was too deep a wound.
 I knew it was there, and I needed to tread around it; I tried to.
 When Eckman finally went on his last bender, he ended up in Saint Charles Hospital in Toledo.
 I was one of only two people who were allowed to visit him there.
 When he got out, I was about to leave for Maine.
 I drove him around town, and I was worried about him.
 I didn’t know what was coming next.
 I said to him, “Fred, are you going to be okay?”
 And Fred said, “Yes, I’ve decided that I want to live.”
 He had no relapses after that.
 He was sober for the rest of his life.
 But the physical damage had already been done.
 He lived with arthritis, pain, and the cancer of the esophagus, which eventually took him.
 So yeah… It’s not the years but the mileage.